How to deal with negative triggers

 It’s easy to stay calm when things are under control.
 But, sometimes, life happens.
 A deadline is moved up.
-Your train is cancelled.
+Your train is canceled.
 Your luggage gets lost.
 Then, your heartbeat goes faster.
 You can feel the tension in your muscles.
 Your breathing accelerates.
-You’re stressed.
+That’s it: You’re stressed.

 1. Identify the emotion